Happiness

 Summer Light, and Then Comes the Night

-“Summer Light, and Then Comes the Night” by Jon Kalman Stefansson (Iceland) Review Readers loved this book, describing it as light, uplifting, gentle and philosophical.
-They loved the small world of the village with its little details, its simmering sexual undertones, the delicate balance between life and death, and the villagers’ search for meaning in their humdrum routines.
-Readers warmed to the various characters, and … Continue reading Summer Light, and Then Comes the Night
+“Summer Light, and Then Comes the Night” by Jon Kalman Stefánsson (Iceland) One of Nicola’s 100 Best Books for Inspiration in the 21st century!
+Book Club Favourite of Season 22 Review Readers loved this book, describing it as light, uplifting, gentle and philosophical.
+They loved the small world of the village with its little details, its simmering sexual undertones, the delicate balance between life and … Continue reading Summer Light, and Then Comes the Night